 - Academic Year: Classes are held on Saturdays (9 am - 3 pm) from October to May

 The program offers enrichment courses geared towards preparing students for success in math and science.
 Courses include, but are not limited to Anatomy, Biochemistry, Chemistry, Organic Chemistry, Brain & Cognitive Science, Ready for PreMed, Physics, Psychology, Algebra, Geometry, Pre-Calculus, Calculus and Statistics.
-In addition, the program offers PSAT (summer), SAT (academic year) preparation courses.
+In addition, the program offers PSAT (summer), and SAT (academic year) preparation courses.
 Additionally, we offer an SAT prep course starting in January for students who did not enroll in the academic year.
-Students admitted to the spring & academic year program can continue and enroll in our summer program as well.
-In addition to the rigorous academic schedule, the program offers college preparation and career development workshops, college & academic counseling services, field trips, and college tours.
+Students admitted to the program can continue and enroll in our summer program as well.
+The program also offers college preparation and career development workshops, college & academic counseling services, field trips, and college tours.

 To receive notifications on events, program application & information sessions.